 This fund generated a remarkable return for investors in 2020, returning 152.52% for the whole year.
 Furthermore, it has produced a positive return in four of the last five years and even returned 87.38% in 2017.
 These returns can be attributed to the fund manager’s intelligent stock picks combined with the disruptive nature of the fund’s equities.
 With a modest expense ratio of 0.75%, this fund may be a cost-effective option for investors.

 5. Renewable Energy CopyPortfolio

 Although this is not technically a ‘renewable energy fund’, the Renewable Energy CopyPortfolio is worth mentioning due to the many features it offers.
-The Renewable Energy CopyPortfolio is a tailor-made portfolio created by eToro’s investment and research team and is designed to provide exposure to companies that are developing ways to generate clean energy.
+The Renewable Energy CopyPortfolio is a tailor-made portfolio investment and research team and is designed to provide exposure to companies that are developing ways to generate clean energy.
 This CopyPortfolio contains a number of large-cap firms involved in various environmentally friendly activities, such as solar power generation, recycling, battery charging, and clean transportation.